Skip to content

 Internal functions

 These functions behave similarly to private methods in popular object-oriented languages — they’re internal to contracts and can be called by prefixing them with a special identifier self.
-That’s why internal functions can sometimes be referred to as “contract methods”.
+That’s why internal functions are sometimes referred to as “contract methods.”

 Internal functions can access the contract’s persistent state variables and constants.